Adjustable Spatio-Spectral Hyperspectral Image Compression Network

-The proposed model combines pixelwise convolutions, strided \ac{2d} convolutional layers, and Residual \ac{swin} Transformer Blocks \cite{liu2021swin} to leverage both short-range and long-range redundancies across the spectral as well as the spatial dimension of \acp{hsi}. \ac{ours} consists of six modules within both the encoder and decoder: \begin{enumerate*}[i)] \item a spectral encoder module that involves a spectral feature extraction; \item a spatial encoder module with a configurable number of spatial stages $S$ for adjustable spatial compression, incorporating short-range and long-range spatial redundancies; \item a \ac{cr} adapter encoder module to balance the trade-off between compressing spectral and spatial information content via the number of latent channels $\Gamma$, depending on the joint spatio-spectral target \ac{cr}; \item a \ac{cr} adapter decoder module that recovers spectral information; \item a spatial decoder module that performs spatial reconstruction; and \item a spectral decoder module for spectral reconstruction. \end{enumerate*} \ac{ours} facilitates adjustable spatio-spectral compression, striking a balance between reconstruction fidelity and compression efficiency.
+The proposed model combines pixelwise convolutions, strided \ac{2d} convolutional layers, and Residual \ac{swin} Transformer Blocks \cite{liu2021swin} to leverage both short-range and long-range redundancies across the spectral as well as the spatial dimension of \acp{hsi}.
+As illustrated in \autoref{fig:block-diagram}, \ac{ours} consists of six modules within both the encoder and decoder: \begin{enumerate*}[i)] \item a spectral encoder module that involves a spectral feature extraction; \item a spatial encoder module with a configurable number of spatial stages $S$ for adjustable spatial compression, incorporating short-range and long-range spatial redundancies; \item a \ac{cr} adapter encoder module to balance the trade-off between compressing spectral and spatial information content via the number of latent channels $\Gamma$, depending on the joint spatio-spectral target \ac{cr}; \item a \ac{cr} adapter decoder module that recovers spectral information; \item a spatial decoder module that performs spatial reconstruction; and \item a spectral decoder module for spectral reconstruction. \end{enumerate*}

+In summary, the functional flow of {\ac{ours}} is as follows: First, the spectral encoder module extracts spectral redundancies, which are subsequently processed by the spatial encoder module to incorporate spatial redundancies.
+This joint representation is then further spectrally compressed by the {\ac{cr}} adapter encoder module, forming a low-dimensional latent representation.
+On the decoder side, the latent representation is then spectrally expanded through the CR adapter decoder module, followed by a reconstruction of spatial information via the spatial decoder module.
+Finally, the spectral decoder module reconstructs spectral information.

+\ac{ours} facilitates adjustable spatio-spectral compression, striking a balance between reconstruction fidelity and compression efficiency.